-In computer and information science an ontology is defined as "a formal, explicit specification of a shared conceptualization" [14] and is used to represent knowledge within a domain as a set of concepts related to each other.
+In computer and information science an ontology is defined as "a formal, explicit specification of a shared conceptualization" and is used to represent knowledge within a domain as a set of concepts related to each other.
 In the area of IoT domain, an ontology provides all the crucial semantics for the IoT devices as well as the specifications of the IoT solution (input, output, control logic) that is deployed in such devices.
 The abovementioned semantics shall include the terminology related to sensors and observations and extend them to capture also the semantics of devices beyond sensors (e.g. actuators, tags, embedded devices, features of interest).
 Ontologies should be:

-- clear (definitions should be objective and complete), - coherent (should sanction inferences that are consistent with the definitions), - extendable (should be able to define new terms based on the existing vocabulary without the need of revising the existing definitions), - the conceptualization should be specified at the knowledge level without depending on a symbol-level encoding.
+- clear (definitions should be objective and complete), - coherent (should sanction inferences that are consistent with the definitions), - extendable (should be able to define new terms based on the existing vocabulary without the need of revising the existing definitions), - the conceptualization should be specified at the knowledge level without depending on a particular symbol-level encoding.

 There are four main components that an ontology is composed of: classes (concepts), individuals (instances), relations and attributes.
 Classes being the main concepts to be described, they can have one or several children, known as subclasses, used to define more specific concepts.
 Classes and subclasses have attributes that represent their properties and characteristics.
 Individuals are instances of classes or their properties.
 Finally, relations are the edges that connect all the presented components.
-There are numerous IoT ontologies, such as:
+There are numerous IoT ontologies for example:

 - SWAMO8 created to enable dynamic, composable interoperability of sensors, web products and services.
 It focuses on the sensor domain and particularly on processes to control them.
 It is interoperable with the Sensor Web Enablement (SWE) descriptions. - CSIRO9 designed to describe and reason about sensors, observations and scientific models.
 It provides a semantic description of sensors for use in workflows.
-It was used to develop the Semantic Sensor Network (SSN) ontology. - The OMA LWM2M architecture from the Open Mobile Alliance10 for M2M11 or IoT12 device management is based on a client component, which resides in the LWM2M Device, and a server component, which resides within the M2M Service Provider or the Network Service Provider.
+It was used to develop the Semantic Sensor Network (SSN) ontology. - The OMA LWM2M architecture from the Open Mobile Alliance 10 for M2M11 or IoT12 device management is based on a client component, which resides in the LWM2M Device, and a server component, which resides within the M2M Service Provider or the Network Service Provider.
 A client can have any number of resources and these resources are organized into objects.
-The OMA Lightweight M2M enabler focuses on device management and service enablement for LWM2M Devices.
-Each resource supports
+The OMA Lightweight M2M enabler focuses on device management and service enablement for LwM2M Devices.
+Each resource supports one or more operations.
+The Omalwm2m ontology describes the resources, objects and operations supported by the OMA LWM2M architecture.